Dessau (Dessau album)

 Dessau is the second studio album by Dessau, released on November 21, 1995 by Mausoleum.

 Music

 Dessau contained previously unreleased recordings with material the band had released previously.
 "Suffer" was released on the WTII Records 2014 Free Sampler and a remix was released on Fifth Colvmn Records' Fascist Communist Revolutionaries compilation prior to Dessaus release.
-"Bejing" and the band's cover of Joy Division's "Isolation", which had become a minor hits for the band, were previously released on their 1989 studio album Exercise in Tension.
+"Beijing" and the band's cover of Joy Division's "Isolation", which had become a minor hits for the band, were previously released on their 1989 studio album Exercise in Tension.
 "Isolation" was recorded in 1988 and produced by Paul Barker of Revolting Cocks and Al Jourgensen of Ministry.
 The cover has been released as a 12" single and on three various artists compilations: C'Est La Silenz Qui Fait La Musique...
 (1994, Electro Pulse), CDPRO Vol #13 (June 1996) (1996, EMI Music Canada) and Down & Dirty (1999, Pet Rock).

 Reception

 Tim Griggs of AllMusic gave Dessau a negative review, calling the material "tired" and that "most of the tracks are mindless screamfests that don't seem to go anywhere."